Samra-ca/web-internship/README.md

 - Storing login data in browser Local Storage
 - Auto-fill email field on page reload
 - Clean separation of HTML, CSS, and JavaScript

 ---

+I have merged up both tasks and then deployed through VERCEL

+---